Your Guide To The Schnauzer Cocker Spaniel Mix

 • This mix is generally friendly and easy to get along with, but you should know that it can be prone to genetic health problems.
 These problems include bloat (a condition in which gas accumulates in the stomach), hip dysplasia (a problem with the joint bones), epilepsy, and eye issues like cataracts or glaucoma.

-• They are typically friendly and playful but can be strong-willed if not adequately trained.
+• They are typically friendly and playful but can be strong-willed if not adequately exercise trained.

-• Schnockers are known for their intelligence and obedience, which makes them good family dogs.
-They make great pets for people who want a big dog that’s gentle enough to be around children.
+• Schnockers are known for their intelligence and basic obedience training, which makes them good human family dogs.
+They make great pets for people who want a big dog-friendly breed that’s gentle enough to be around children.

 The Schnauzer Cocker Spaniel Mix is a unique and wonderful breed that combines the intelligence and loyalty of the Schnauzer with the friendly and playful nature of the Cocker Spaniel.
 This mix is known for its loving temperament, adaptability, and ability to get along well with children and other pets.